 Buying a home in New Zealand isn’t too different to in the UK, but there are a few extra steps: how do you find a good solicitor when you’re in a new country, for instance, and how do you get your money across without losing out to changing currency markets?
-Find out in this week’s final part of Buying in New Zealand.
+Find out in our Buying in New Zealand guide.

 Step 1: Secure a mortgage